 Almost all of the police use these DUI checkpoints.
 The scenario is usually you are driving around and see blue lights ahead.
 Except instead of one officer stopping another driver ahead, you see what looks like a parking lot up ahead with multiple drivers stopped and an additional team of police officers directing traffic ahead.
 You have come upon a DUI Checkpoint.
 This “tool” allows the police to stop a vehicle for any “legal” reason and their investigation can always lead to to a DUI if they suspect the driver has been drinking or using drugs.

 These checkpoints, in this situation, may result in a arrest for a Atlanta DUI.
-It doesn’t matter where you find yourself, these evaluations are trough and the interaction can result in a DUI.
-You don’t have to be coming directly from the game.
-You can find yourself subject to a Johns Creek DUI, Alpharetta DUI, Milton DUI, DeKalb County DUI, Atlanta DUI, Gwinnett County DUI and the list goes on simply from going to a friends party and then rolling up on a DUI Checkpoint.
+It doesn’t matter where you find yourself, these evaluations are trough and the interaction can result in a DUI such as a Johns Creek DUI, Alpharetta DUI, Milton DUI, DeKalb County DUI, Atlanta DUI, Gwinnett County DUI and the list goes on.
 You can literally be anywhere and end up participating in these DUI Checkpoints.
 There is also a lot of participation across departments for these checkpoints.
 Especially in Atlanta, you may find the Atlanta DUI Taskforce participating with the Georgia State Patrol DUI taskforce (or “GSP nighthawks”).
 Keep in mind that these “DUI Teams” can also work together or alone for these checkpoints.

 Georgia State Patrol has determined that with certain events, in particular sporting events, they see a increase in the arrests for DUI.
 Football is synonymous with tailgating, beer and celebrating.
 This day involves quite a bit of drinking and the parties that go along with it are usually occasions that everyone remembers.
 Some people however end up remembering more than just a good party.
 With everything that goes on, some either lose track or don’t keep count of their alcohol intake.
 With police being aggressive, or more aggressive, for Driving Under the Influence arrests, it means that more people are finding themselves the subject of a late night rendezvous with the police.
 As a result of the Governor’s office of Highway Safety teaming up with various organizations, including the HEAT and TEAM division of local counties, the cops are cracking down on impaired driving.